hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 ## Application

 The application is written in Typescript (4.8) and express (4.18).
 It is based on the newly introduced Gateway service (Fabric 2.4), but can be easily adjusted to work with older versions as well.

 ## Extension

 The extension is written in React (18.2) Typescript (4.8).
 For routing between the views, React Router (6.4) was used.
 We used fetch API for communicating with the application.

-## Smart Contract
+## Chaincodes
 <!-- TODO: Add here about the two chaincodes when they are spit. -->

+### Application Chaincode

 The smart contract (in folder `chaincode`) is written in GO, based on the `asset-transfer-basic` sample.
-The added functionality includes a simplistic user management functionality.
 The following functions are implemented to support the application:

 - CreateAsset